 When you're breastfeeding, it's important to know if there are certain foods you should be eating that can help improve breast milk quality and make it easier to produce milk in the first place.
 After all, the health of your baby depends upon your ability to produce high-quality breast milk, not to mention ensuring that you can produce enough of it.
-Therefore, you must do what you can to make the entire breastfeeding experience easier by knowing what types of food can help benefit the process.
+Therefore, you must do what you can to make the entire breastfeeding experience easier by knowing what types of food can help benefit breast milk production.
 It’s equally important to know if there are certain things you should avoid eating while you're breastfeeding.
 You might be surprised just how big a difference the right diet can make.

 Foods That Help Produce Quality Breast Milk